Kathleen Kimball hardly had time to get situated before the fourth-year Iowa State veterinary student was seeing her first patient of the day.

 The ophthalmology team at Iowa State spends the day seeing patients at Iowa Veterinary Specialties (IVS), a very different setting than they are used to at the Hixson-Lied Small Animal Hospital.

-IVS is Des Moines’ premier veterinary emergency and specialty hospital and is owned and operated by the College of Veterinary Medicine.
+IVS is Des Moines’ premier veterinary emergency and specialty hospital and is affiliated with the College of Veterinary Medicine.

 Typically, a pair of faculty members or residents, along with a couple of fourth-year veterinary students, will see between nine and ten cases each Tuesday between 9:30 a.m. and 2:30 p.m.